OsamaKhalilMohamed/Portfolio/posts/react-flow-in-production.md

 If any node has incomplete or invalid data, we stop and return an error.

 **Step 4 — Sending to Backend**
-We call the `createWorkflow` mutation with the validated data.
+We call a mutation function with the validated data.

 **Step 5 — Parsing the Backend Response**
 When fetching an existing workflow:
-- Pass nodes and starting node to `convertNodesToFlow`.
+- Pass nodes and starting node to convert into our react-flow format.
 - Get an array of nodes/edges ready for React Flow to render.

----

-## 4. Persisting and Updating Data in Workflow Blocks

-Since the original text did not provide specific content for this section, I'll note that this section was referenced in the Table of Contents but requires additional details to complete.
-Typically, this section would cover:
-- How workflow data is saved (e.g., to a database via API calls).
-- How updates to nodes/edges are persisted in real-time or on save.
-- Any specific backend integration details for storing workflow state.

-If you have additional content for this section, please provide it for a more complete Markdown file.

 ---